HWHapply/VID/README.md

 | ... | ... | ... | ... |
 | celln_uid |  ... | negative | batch_1|

-- clinical_column (required): The sample level infection diagnosis, only has two str values: 'positive' and 'negative'.
+- clinical_column: The sample level infection diagnosis, only has two str values: 'positive' and 'negative'.
-- orig.ident (required): The unique identifier for the sample where cell comes from, included in the metadata by default.
+- orig.ident: The unique identifier for the sample where cell comes from, included in the metadata by default.
-- batch (optional): This column indicates the batch of cell belongs to, the batch can be sample ID or experiment ID or research ID, etc. The batch correction won't be applied if not specified.
+- batch: This column indicates the batch of cell belongs to, the batch can be sample ID or experiment ID or research ID, etc.

 You can also specify the corresponding names of those columns in your dataset when running VID:
 ```